 As players get older -- older than 11 or

 so -- the result of a swing with Bat Drag is occasionally lots of

-powerfully hit foul balls and/or hits to the opposite field but
+powerfully hit foul balls and/or hits to the opposite field, and sometimes doubles and home runs, but

 I have seen Bat Drag turn 5th grade,